Jessie Willcox Smith: Early life

 Jessie Willcox Smith was born on September 6, 1863, in the Mount Airy neighborhood of Philadelphia, Pennsylvania.
 She was the youngest daughter of Charles Henry Smith, an investment broker, and Katherine DeWitt Willcox Smith.
 Jessie attended private elementary schools.
 At sixteen, she was sent to Cincinnati, Ohio, to live with her cousins and finish her education.
 She trained to be a teacher and taught kindergarten in 1883.
 However, Smith found that the physical demands of working with children were too strenuous for her.
 She struggled to bend down to their level because of her back problems.
-Smith discovered her talent for drawing after being persuaded to attend an art lesson taught by her cousin.
+Smith discovered her talent for drawing after being persuaded to attend an art lesson taught by a cousin.

 Career

 Education and early career

-In 1884, Smith attended the Philadelphia School of Design for Women (now Moore College of Art and Design) and in 1885 attended the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia under Thomas Eakins' and Thomas Anshutz' supervision.
+In 1884, Smith attended the Philadelphia School of Design for Women (now Moore College of Art and Design) and in 1885 attended the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia under the supervision of Thomas Eakins and Thomas Anshutz.
 It was under Eakins that Smith began to use photography as a resource in her illustrations.
 Although Eakins' demeanor could be difficult, particularly with female students, he became one of her first major influences.
 Smith's illustration Three Little Maidens All in a Row was published in the St. Nicholas Magazine in May 1888, while she was still a student at the Pennsylvania Academy.
 Illustration was one artistic avenue through which women could earn a living at the time.
 Creating illustrations for children's books or of family life was considered an appropriate career for woman artists because it drew upon maternal instincts.
 Alternatively, fine art that included life drawing was not deemed "ladylike".
 Illustration partly became viable as a result of improved color printing processes and a resurgence of book design in England.

 Smith graduated from PAFA in June 1888.
 The same year, she was hired for an entry-level position in the advertising department of the Ladies' Home Journal.
 Smith's responsibilities included finishing rough sketches, designing borders, and preparing advertising art for the magazine.
 In this role, she illustrated Mary Wiley Staver's 1892 poetry collection New and True.

 In 1894, while working at Ladies' Home Journal, Smith enrolled in classes taught by Howard Pyle at Drexel Institute, now Drexel University.
 She was in his first class, which was almost 50% female.
 Pyle pushed many artists from Smith's generation to fight for the right to illustrate for major publishing houses.
 He worked closely with many artists he believed to be "gifted".
 Smith later wrote a speech stating that working with Pyle swept away "all the cobwebs and confusions that so beset the path of the art-student."
 The speech was later compiled in the 1923 work "Report of the Private View of Exhibition of the Works of Howard Pyle at the Art Alliance".
 She studied with Pyle until 1897.